HomeNewsResearchLourdes Martínez Villaseñor: Promoting Responsible and Ethical AI

 Contribute to the development of AI

-"Being part of the experts who can directly contribute to the development of these technologies and thus to the development of our country is a great privilege and a great responsibility," says Dr. Lourdes.
+“Being among the experts who can contribute directly to the development of these technologies—and thereby to the development of our country—is a great privilege and a great responsibility, says Dr. Lourdes.

-Similarly, she tells her female students, "As women, we have unique perspectives and our creativity is needed to find solutions to complex problems."
+She also tells her students:“As women, we have unique perspectives, and our creativity is essential for finding solutions to complex problems.”

-"Today more than ever there is a need for more representation of women both in the development of intelligent systems, influencing decisions throughout the life cycle of these, as well as at all levels of government and business, to take advantage of AI and meet the challenges and challenges of these technologies," she concludes.
+“Today more than ever, we need greater representation of women —both in the development of intelligent systems, where they can influence decisions throughout the entire lifecycle of these systems, and at all levels of government and business—in order to harness AI and address the challenges posed by these technologies,” she concludes.

 Researcher's data

-Dr. Lourdes Martinez VillaseñorHead of the academy of the Master's Program in Data Science at Universidad Panamericana.
+Dr. Lourdes Martínez Villaseñor, academic director of the Master’s in Data Science program at the Universidad Panamericana.

 lmartine@up.edu.mx

-Learn more about the researchers at Universidad Panamericana and their lines of research at: https://www.up.edu.mx/investigadores-panamericana/
+Learn more about the researchers at the Universidad Panamericana their areas of research at: https://www.up.edu.mx/investigadores-panamericana/